 So $0 out of pocket.

-I felt really odd buying (and spending so much of my balance) on something, but this can commemorate the fact that I just realized I am actually a millionaire by 36 from my December 2019 net worth re-adjustments, and this particular bag is very special because it debuted right at the time Karl Lagerfeld joined Chanel between 1983 (the year he joined) and 1985.
+I felt really odd buying (and spending so much of my balance) on something, but this can commemorate a net worth milestone, and this particular bag is very special because it debuted right at the time Karl Lagerfeld joined Chanel between 1983 (the year he joined) and 1985.

 I know this because there is no serial code (they started doing them in 1986 in 6-digits), and there is the double-C turnlock in the front which is something he introduced when he first joined.